modelscope/agentscope/README.md

 ## References

-If you find our work helpful, please consider citing [our paper](https://arxiv.org/abs/2402.14034):
+If you find our work helpful for your research or application, please cite [our paper](https://arxiv.org/abs/2402.14034):

 ```
 @article{agentscope,